tarwn/lessthandot-hugo/blogs/content/posts/2012-12-02-data-types.md

 Integer data (enforced by constraints or the app layer to make sure these were only digits)

-Let&#8217;s take a quick look by running some T-SQL
+Let's take a quick look by running some T-SQL

 First create these two tables